Slow television: Sweden: Den stora älgvandringen

 Sveriges Television presented Den stora älgvandringen ("The Great Moose Migration") from 15 April to 5 May 2019, with continuous coverage of outdoor scenes and migrating moose.
 The production used 22 cameras installed at several sites, including at river crossings frequently used by the animals in their annual journey to summer grounds.
 The programme was streamed on the internet continuously and portions were broadcast.
-The 2022 season has more cameras and the online option to stay tuned to individual cameras on the website SVT Play.
+The 2022 season had more cameras and the online option to stay tuned to individual cameras on the website SVT Play.
+In 2022, cameras were able to film 67 moose crossing the river Ångermanälven and the broadcast was extended to 11 May.
+The 2024 season had 32 cameras and the online option to stay tuned to individual cameras on the website SVT Play and 87 crossing moose were counted.

+Germany: Die große Elchwanderung

+RTL+ shows for the first time SVT's livestram Den stora älgvandringen, also three hours a day are broadcast at Geo TV, beginning from 22 April (Earth Day) to 9 May.
+During the broadcasts one can also see a "moose counter" to indicate how many moose have swum across the river so far.

+Portugal: Linha do DouroUm Património Sobre Carris

+On 1 January 2024, Portugal public broadcaster RTP aired on its main television channel, RTP1, the documentary "Linha do Douro – Um Património Sobre Carris" with over 3 hours and 30 minutes of uninterrupted footage of a 171,5 km train journey across the Douro line, from São Bento railway station in Porto to Pocinho railway station, aboard a CP class 1400 locomotive.

 Web-based slow TV transmissions

-1999-2012: nocinema.org by Jérôme Joy
+1999–2012: Nocinema.org by Jérôme Joy

 French artist and composer Jérôme Joy developed an ever-evolving streaming online application, NoCinema, with multiple cameras in different sites around the world offering a project between documentary and fiction and generating infinite audio-visual sequences.

-2007: cheddarvision.tv by West Country Farmhouse Cheesemakers
+2007: Cheddarvision.tv by West Country Farmhouse Cheesemakers

 On January 1, 2007, West Country Farmhouse Cheesemakers in Dorset, England, began the one-year live streaming of a round of Westcombe Dairy cheddar maturing on their shelf.